osama-mahmoud-h/Search-Engine-MicroService-with-KafKa/README.md

 # Search engine
-Search Engine with Spring Boot and Kafka
+# Search Engine Built with Spring Boot and Kafka
-This is a search engine built with Spring Boot and Kafka that allows you to search and retrieve data stored in Elasticsearch.
-This project consists of two microservices - one for inserting data into Elasticsearch, and the other for searching and retrieving data.

-Inserting data into Elasticsearch
-The microservice responsible for inserting data into Elasticsearch is built with Spring Boot and Kafka.
-This microservice subscribes to a Kafka topic where it receives messages containing data about posts.
-Each post contains information such as text, video URL, image URL, likes count, comments count, author information (username, ID, password, image URL), etc.
+This search engine is a microservice-based system built with Spring Boot and Kafka that allows users to search for posts containing text, video URLs, and image URLs.
+The search engine saves posts along with information such as likes count, comments count, and author details like username, ID, password, and image URL.

-The microservice parses each message and inserts the data into Elasticsearch.
-The data is stored in a post index with fields such as text, video URL, image URL, likes count, comments count, author information, etc.

-Searching and Retrieving Data
-The microservice responsible for searching and retrieving data is also built with Spring Boot and Kafka.
-This microservice provides fuzzy search capabilities for posts and also provides a suggestion list of words.

-To search for posts, the microservice queries Elasticsearch with a search term and retrieves matching posts.
-The microservice then returns the matching posts to the client.

-To provide suggestion lists of words, the microservice uses Elasticsearch's suggest API.
-The microservice retrieves a list of suggested words based on the search term and returns this list to the client.
+## Functionality

+The search engine provides the following functionality:

+- **Fuzzy search**: Users can search for posts using fuzzy search, which helps to find relevant posts even if the search query contains errors or typos.
+- **Suggestion list**: The search engine also provides a suggestion list of words, which helps users to refine their search and find relevant posts more easily.

+## Architecture

+The search engine is built using a microservice architecture, which allows for greater scalability and flexibility.
+The system consists of multiple microservices, including a service responsible for inserting data into Elasticsearch.
+Kafka is used as a message broker to facilitate communication between microservices.

-Getting Started
+## Getting Started
-To run this project, you will need to have the following installed:

-Java 11 or later
-Apache Kafka
-Elasticsearch
-To run the project, follow these steps:
+To get started with the search engine, follow these steps:

-Clone this repository to your local machine.
-Start Kafka and Elasticsearch services.
-Run the Kafka producer and Elasticsearch indexing microservice with the following command: ruby
-Copy code
-$ mvn spring-boot:run -P producer
+1. Install Elasticsearch and Kafka.
+2. Clone the search engine repository.
-Run the search and retrieve microservice with the following command: ruby
+3. Configure the microservices and start the system.
-Copy code
-$ mvn spring-boot:run -P searcher
-Use a REST client such as Postman to test the API.
-API Endpoints
-POST /posts
-This endpoint is used to insert a new post into Elasticsearch.
-The request body should contain the post data in JSON format.

-GET /posts/search
-This endpoint is used to search for posts in Elasticsearch.
-The request should contain a "q" parameter with the search term.

-GET /posts/suggest
-This endpoint is used to get a suggestion list of words based on the search term.
-The request should contain a "q" parameter with the search term.

-Conclusion
-This search engine with Spring Boot and Kafka provides a robust and scalable solution for searching and retrieving data stored in Elasticsearch.
-By using Kafka for message queuing, we ensure that data is processed asynchronously and can be scaled independently.
-By using Elasticsearch for data storage and retrieval, we provide fast and efficient search capabilities.
+4. Start searching for posts!

+For more detailed instructions, please refer to the documentation in the `docs` folder.

+## Contributing

+Contributions to the search engine are welcome.
+Please submit a pull request with any changes or improvements you'd like to make.

+## License

+The search engine is licensed under the MIT License.
+See the `LICENSE` file for more information.